example42/puppet-playground/README.md

 # Puppet Playground

-This is a Puppet Playground where you can easily test and play with Puppet code on different VMs
+Welcome to the Puppet Playground where you can play with Puppet and also do some serious stuff.

-It's a Vagrant multi vm environment setup where you can easily test Puppet code on different OS.
+It's basically a Vagrant multi vm environment setup where you can easily test Puppet code on different OS.

 Vagrant base boxes urls have been retrieved from Internet sources like [VagrantBox.es](http://www.vagrantbox.es/).